 HALL Surname DNA Project Background

-The HALL DNA Project welcomes all Hall family members and others with Y-DNA or Family Finder results which match participating HALL Family Members.
+The HALL DNA Projectwelcomes all Hall family members.
 We encourage you to join today!

-Participating is an opportunity to uncover information not provided in the paper records, which will help with your research of your family tree.
-We will also discover which family trees are related.
-As the project progresses, it is envisaged the results for the various family trees will provide information on the evolution of the surname.
+Participating is anopportunity to uncover information not provided in paper records, which willhelp with your research of your family tree.
+You will also discover howfamilies are genetically related, not only back to when surnames came into use,but to the beginning of mankind.
+The project is also providing information onthe evolution of the surname.

-The Y-DNA test tells you about your direct male line, which would be your father, his father, and back in time.
-You must be male to take this test, and you should have one of the surnames shown.
-If you believe there is a HALL in your direct male line,although you have a different surname, you are also welcome to participate.
-If you are female, you will need to find a direct line male in your family tree to participate and represent your tree.
+For males, Y-DNAtests tell you about your direct male line, i.e. your father, his father, andback in time.
+If you believe there is a HALL in your direct male line,although you have a different surname, you are also welcome toparticipate.

-The primary scope ofthe project is based on testing Y-DNA for uncovering your Hall surname genealogy.
-This is both the now well-known Y-DNA STR testing and the deeper ancestral (SNP) tests to precisely determine your Y-DNA Haplogroup.
+The primary scope ofthe project is based on testing Y-DNA for uncovering your Hall surnamegenealogy.
+This includes both STR (short tandem repeat) testing and SNP (singlenucleotide polymorphism) testing.

-Many of the surnames in this DNA Project are also researched as part ofthe HALL one-name study.
-You can learn more about this significant research,and the associated family trees, by visiting the one-name study web site at http://one-name.org/name_profile/Hall/
+Some HALL families in this DNA Project are researched as part ofthe HALL one-name study.
+You can learn more about this significant research,and the associated family trees, by visiting the one-name study web siteat https://hall.one-name.net/

-Please click on the tabs at the top of this page to find out more and view the test results of our members.
+Please click on the tabs at the top of this page to find out more and view thetest results of some of our members.